 If this is your first time writing a DEI Mission Statement, start by asking yourself, “could these ideas take the form of goals, instead?”

-Here’s why: Goals imply actions and results.
-Any mission statement must aim for what is viable, show what people have already bought into, and, most importantly, it must be sincere.
+Here’s why: goals imply actions and results.
+Any mission statement must aim for what is viable, show what people have already bought into, and, most importantly, be sincere.

-Without first having some form of results from the initial efforts from your first round of goals, your mission statement won’t have the clout, relevance, or inspirational effect it will need.
+Without first having some form of results from the initial efforts from your first round of goals, your mission statement won’t have the clout, relevance, or inspirational effect it needs.